carvel-dev/kapp-controller/examples/local-kind-environment/README.md

 # Setup a local Carvel Kapp Controller in KIND

-The purpose of this doc is to walk through the necessary steps to setup Kapp-Controller insidne of [KIND.](https://kind.sigs.k8s.io/docs/user/quick-start/)
+The purpose of this doc is to walk through the necessary steps to setup Kapp-Controller inside of [KIND.](https://kind.sigs.k8s.io/docs/user/quick-start/)

 This doc also provides examples on creating: